 BICC was established in 2013 to promote the highest standards of treatment for individuals with autism spectrum disorder through the development, implementation, coordination, and evaluation of all aspects of the certification and certification renewal processes.
-BICC is an independent and autonomous governing body for the BCAT certification program.
+BICC is an independent and autonomous governing body for the BCAT & BCAP certification programs.

 The mission of BICC is to enhance public protection by developing and administering a certification program consistent with the needs of behavior analysts to recognize individuals who are qualified to treat the deficits and behaviors associated with autism spectrum disorder using the principles and procedures of applied behavior analysis.

-Individuals who earn the BCAT designation are qualified to implement evidence-based, autism-specific treatment using the principles and procedures of applied behavior analysis under the supervision of a qualified health professional.
+Individuals who earn the BCAT designation are qualified to implement evidence-based, autism-specific treatment using the principles and procedures of applied behavior analysis under the supervision of a qualified health care professional (QHCP).

 Professional certification is different than a training or educational program.
 Training programs offer a certificate of attendance when an individual completes the coursework, but they do not generally award a credential or require ongoing recertification.
-The BCAT certification program was developed using a nationally recognized process to define the roles and responsibilities of autism technicians.
-Individuals who meet the eligibility requirements and pass the exam are granted use of the BCAT credential.
+The BCAT & BCAP certification program was developed using a nationally recognized process to define the roles and responsibilities of autism technicians.